NavyStack/ipranges/README.md

 ## IP Address List Merger

 This script simplifies the organization of publicly available IP addresses gathered from various sources, consolidating and refining IP address ranges from specified text files.
 It creates an organized list in a clean format.
-Supported file extensions include .txt, and the resulting files are suffixed with '\_mini', '\_comma' .
+Supported file extensions include .txt, and the resulting files are suffixed with `\_mini` or `\_comma` .

 ## How to Use: